The String of hearts, also known as Ceropegia woodii, is the perfect trailing succulent to hang in your living space.

 For faster rooting, try laying your potted plant on a heat mat.

 2. Propagation by Root Division

 The String of hearts propagation by root division is a simple process and typically the effective and quickest method to generate new species.

-You can use this approach in various ways; you can divide the root ball, utilize the aerial tubers or split individual bulbs in the soil.
+You can use this approach in various ways: divide the root ball, utilize the aerial tubers or split individual bulbs in the soil.

 The most basic strategy for developing a more extensive, healthy String of hearts is to separate the root ball into portions containing many tubers.

 Here’s a step-by-step instruction for root division propagation.